abdollahzangian/port-scanner-/README.md

 # port-scanner-
-See what ports are open on IP
+what are ports open on IP ?